emelmusica/module-17-matching-html-tag-regex/Develop/html-tag-gist.md

 inspected the source code of a web page, you've likely come across examples like < HTML >, < main >, < div >, and many others.

+In the world of HTML, an important rule is that for every open tag, there must be a corresponding closing tag.
+This ensures that the code within the tags functions as intended.
+HTML tags can be more complex than the previous straightforward example, often incorporating distinct elements that execute specific tasks when the webpage is rendered.
+Take a moment to ponder this complexity:

+< a href="http://www.MusicStuffs.com" title="This is MusicStuffs" target="_blank" >

+Let's start by breaking down a link with the URL "http://www.MusicStuffs.com."
+When you hover your mouse over it, you'll notice the title "This is MusicStuff" appears.
+Additionally, it has the attribute "target="_blank"," which signifies that clicking the link will open a new browser window or tab, depending on the user's browser settings.

+Because HTML tags can have a wide spectrum of characters, a regex string search needs to be flexible enough to account for alphanumeric characters as well as special characters.

 ## Table of Contents

 - [Anchors](#anchors)